MitchBradley/Grbl_Esp32-wiki/Compiling-the-firmware.md

 The default firmware is setup in a test drive mode (**#define CPU_MAP_TEST_DRIVE**).
 This creates a virtual 3 axis machine that you can safely play with on an ESP32 dev module by itself or attached to any hardware.
 It does not actually change the state of any pins, so it is safe use  without worrying about floating input pins or shorted output pins.

 To use with actual hardware, you must use an existing pin map or create your own.
 These pin maps are defined in cpu_map.h.
-For examplethe [Grbl_ESP32 Development Board](https://www.tindie.com/products/33366583/grbl_esp32-cnc-development-board-v31/) uses pin_map **CPU_MAP_ESP32**.
+For example the [Grbl_ESP32 Development Board](https://www.tindie.com/products/33366583/grbl_esp32-cnc-development-board-v31/) uses pin_map **CPU_MAP_ESP32**.
 If you have a different hardware target, make sure the I/O pin mapping is correct.
 See [this wiki page](https://github.com/bdring/Grbl_Esp32/wiki/Setting-Up-the-I-O-Pins).
+The #define goes in the config.h file near the top.

 **Important:** Some of the cpu maps for existing controllers have revisions levels.
 Check the cpu map to see if you need to set a revision level to match your controller.